• Contact Me

 Let’s just take a moment to admire these red wine brownies – yes, they taste just as good as they look.
 Yes, they will blow your mind and you’ll panic once you have that first bite, because you’ll fear about eating the entire pan in one day.
 Personally, I have zero willpower around brownies, so I cut out three squares, individually wrapped them and threw them in the freezer – the rest, I gave away to a friend to enjoy.
 That’s how addicted I am, I had to get them out of the house.

 You might be wondering – why add red wine and cranberries to brownies?
 They’re pretty perfect already, specially if you’ve made my Ultimate Triple Chocolate Brownies.
 But if you look beyond and see everyone hosting chocolate & wine pairing parties, you’ll understand just how well chocolate and wine go together.
-This recipe was inspired by (who I think was the original creator of this recipe), A Cookie Named Desire.
+This recipe was inspired by (who I think was the original creator of this recipe), A Cookie Named Desire

 red-wine-brownies-03